 For Immediate Results

-Be careful not to use them on a regular basis, as you can get what’s called “rebound redness,” which basically means that your eyes will look white a few minutes after using the drops, and then the redness will return hours later with continued use.
-If you wear contacts, Los Angeles-based dermatologist and author Jessica Wu recommends using a moisturizing eye drop, such as Refresh Tears ($9.89 at Target).
+Just be careful to use them as directed to avoid what’s called “rebound redness,” which basically means that your eyes will look white a few minutes after using the drops, and then the redness will return hours later with continued use.
+If you wear contacts, Los Angeles-based dermatologist and author Jessica Wu recommends using formulas that emphasize moisture.

 Soy Milk: “Soak a few cotton pads in cold soy milk and hold them over your eyes,” says Dr. Wu.
 “The cold temperature, along with the anti-inflammatory proteins in soy milk, will shrink blood vessels to reduce bloodshot eyes and decrease puffiness.”